Which Countries are the Biggest Online Casino Gamblers

 · Why big: The UK has one of the world’s most mature, regulated markets.
 The UK Gambling Commission (UKGC) sets strict standards for fairness, responsible gambling, and player protection.

 · Why big: Despite strict restrictions, Australians love offline and online pokies (slots).
-Online casino play via offshore operators is widespread.
+Online casino play via offshore operators is widespread, and online sports betting and casino platforms dominate the digital landscape in Australia.

 · Future forecast: Regulatory pressure may curb growth, but per-capita spending will likely remain world-leading.